s-kostyaev/ivy-erlang-complete/README.md

 `ivy-erlang-complete` is context sensitive completion for erlang without connecting to erlang nodes.
 It also can go to definition/references/specs and find files in current project.
 Project will be setup automatically based on rebar or rebar3 configs and some heuristics.
+For now this package also support eldoc.

 ## Installation